-A. Approved Enterprise Status
+A. Tower Approved Enterprise Status and Statutory Income Rates

-Substantially all of Tower's existing facilities and other capital investments have been granted approved enterprise status, as provided by the Investments Law.
+Substantially all of Tower's existing facilities and other capital investments made through 2012 have been granted approved enterprise status, as provided by the Law for the Encouragement of Capital Investment ("Investments Law").